k6ps/maisitikas-maze-solver/README.md

 ## Running the robot

 1. Execute the ```maze_solver_ev3_app.py``` in the EV3 brick.
+2. Wait at least 15 seconds.
+Currently there is no indication when the program is fully loaded and ready to start.
-2. Push the center button.
+3. Push the center button.